xively/xively-rb/CONTRIBUTING.md

 #### Reporting bugs effectively

 Please include as much information as you have available.
 Where possible:
-  - your IDE software and library version (e.g. Visual Studio 2012, mbed Online IDE, Cosm Java Lib 1.0)
+  - your IDE software and library version (e.g. Visual Studio 2012, mbed Online IDE, Xively Java Lib 1.0)
   - what device you were running the code on (e.g. iOS 5, Android 4.0, Arduino Uno)
   - how you are connected to the web (e.g. Gainspan wireless module, Ethernet)
   - and any more detail you have (e.g. what are the underlying versions of software stack)